 Some stuff I do and some stuff I did

-Currently, I am a Principal Consultant at Simple Machines.
-As a consultant and software engineer, I work with and utilise the best technologies that will help clients solve the problems they present to us.
+Previously, I was a Principal Consultant at Simple Machines.
+As a consultant and software developer, I worked with and utilised the best technologies that helped clients solve the problems they presented to us.
+The majority of those solutions involved Scala, Apache Kafka, and the use of AWS resources.

 I also worked at DoublePlay adapting the backend system of their mobile application to handle a much higher throughput of users and interactions.
 I designed and built the entire system using Scala and Akka.